How to Make a Will in New York

 8. Store your will safely.

 In New York, if you die without a will, your property will be distributed according to state "intestacy" laws.
 New York's intestacy law gives your property to your closest relatives, beginning with your spouse and children.
 If you have neither a spouse nor children, your grandchildren or your parents will get your property.
-This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, great grandchildren, and great nieces and nephews.
+This list continues with increasingly distant relatives.
 If the court exhausts this list to find that you have no living relatives by blood or marriage, the state will take your property.

-Do I Need a Lawyer to Make a Will in New York?
+Can I Make My Own Will in New York?

-No. You can make your own will in New York, using Nolo's Quicken WillMaker.
-However, you may want to consult a lawyer in some situations.
+Yes.
+You can make your own will in New York, using Nolo's Quicken WillMaker & Trust.
+However, you might want to consult a lawyer in some situations.
 For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
 See Do I Need an Attorney to Make My Estate Plan?

 To make a will in New York, you must be:

-How Do I Sign My New York Will?
+How to Sign and Execute My New York Will

 To finalize your will in New York: